-07 Nov Bombarded by apps?
-Consolidate into Microsoft Teams – Part One
+07 Nov Streamlining Apps: Microsoft Teams – Part 1

 With an estimated 270 million users worldwide, Microsoft Teams has quickly grown from humble beginnings back in 2017 to become the world’s foremost business collaboration and communication platform.